dinoboy197/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-While the current pipeline draws averaged lines well, the lines are "shaky" in videos - they're not as smooth as the video example provided.
+While the current pipeline draws averaged lines well, the lines are "shaky" in videos - they're not as smooth as [the video example](examples/P1_example.mp4) provided.
 Additionally, the lines drawn by the pipeline don't track the lines quite as closely as the examples provided.
-Furthermore, the pipeline does NOT work on the challenge video - the lines drawn do not track the lane lines.
+Furthermore, the pipeline does NOT work on [the challenge video](test_videos/challenge.mp4) - [the lines drawn by my pipeline](test_videos_output/challenge.mp4) do not track the lane lines.

 Other shortcomings which would be revealed with other examples:
 * Different image / video dimensions and DPI would affect results due to hardcoded margins for the region of interest mask.